-CCR, Title 5, § 53005 [See also KCCD Board Policy 7D1C2]
+CCR, Title 5, § 53005 [See also KCCD Board Policy 11D1C]

 The District has established an Equal Employment Opportunity District Advisory Committee to assist the District in implementing its Plan and to advise the District on personnel matters relating to equal employment opportunities.
 The Equal Employment Opportunity District Advisory Committee will review staff availability data and other relevant data for the purpose of advising the District and assisting in its commitment and goals in achieving equal employment opportunities.
-The EEO Office shall train the EEO District Advisory Committee on equal employment compliance and the Plan itself.
+The EEO District Advisory Committee on equal employment compliance and the Plan itself.
 The advisory committee shall receive training in all of the following: